eclipse/buildship/docs/stories/ToolingAPI.md

 ### Requested Change

 Provide a `Plugins' model that, for a given project, returns the plugins applied to that project.
-For each plugin, its id, version, and origin (build, remote repository, etc.) must be available.
+For each plugin, its id, version, and origin (build, remote repository, etc.) should be available.

 ### Motivation